 They either don’t have the financial means for it or they don’t have the maturity to go for it, or they’re in a place where they can’t find a good therapist and they have hang ups over internet, Skype and shit.

-So, I’ve created for myself and then for hundreds of beta clients, tested live in person over a series of years, over four years, live in person, a series of courses, events that have led guys through the grief work.
+So, I’ve created for myself first and then for hundreds of beta clients, tested live in person over a series of years, over four years, live in person, a series of courses, events that have led guys through the grief work.
 One of the best things you can do for yourself is start with a course I made called Invincible.

 That has been tested and tried, proven, and that’s a good starting point, and then you get into the relationships and self-esteem.
 There’s a course called Rock Solid Relationships.